 The Master of Public Administration (MPA) degree at the University of La Verne prepares students for careers in public and nonprofit administration in local, state, and national government, and strengthens the competences of those currently serving in these fields.
 The MPA program offers an innovative and practical curriculum that stresses intellectual and theoretical foundations for professionals preparing to take on socially responsible roles in public leadership and service.

-To provide convenience and flexibility, the MPA program is available at two locations, La Verne and Irvine.
+To provide convenience and flexibility, the MPA program is available at multiple locations, including La Verne, Irvine, and online.

 Features and Benefits

 Accredited by the Network of Schools of Public Policy, Affairs, and Administration, the MPA program is ranked by U.S. News & World Report as one of the top graduate public affairs programs in Southern California.
 Features and benefits of the program include:

 - personal attention, networking, and high levels of interaction among students and faculty;

 - an emphasis on skills development and civic professionalism;

 - relevant core offerings and choice of concentrations;

 - courses focused on active learning, including an elective travel course and applied project opportunities;

 - highly competent, professional faculty dedicated to public service;